 Where: Tamil Nadu

 Tamil is the primary language of the South Indian state of Tamil Nadu and is one of the Dravidian languages.
-Tamil is widely considered to be the oldest language in the world that is still actively spoken today and is one of the classical languages of India along with Sanskrit.
+Tamil is widely thought to be the oldest language in the world that is still actively spoken today.
+It is also one of the classical languages of India along with Sanskrit.

 Tamil is also spoken in Sri Lanka, Singapore, and Malaysia.

 Gujarati is a North Indian language that is related to Hindi and derived from Sanskrit.
 Gujarati is the language of the people of Gujarat who are widely considered to be great entrepreneurs and merchants.